✦ Summer 2026 · 5 Days of Hands-On Fun

 A tiny AI-powered project of their own choosing: think a chatbot persona, a "which cereal are you?" quiz, a poem generator, or a trivia game.
 Every camper designs, builds, and demos it at the Friday showcase for family and friends.

 Fill out the form below; full details, pricing, and the payment link arrive within one business day.
-This is our inaugural summer: each cohort is capped at 20 kids, and we expect spots to fill by May.
+This is our inaugural summer: capped at 20 kids, and we expect spots to fill by May.

 All registrations are non-refundable.
 Please make sure the dates work for your family before signing up.
 If you have questions about whether this camp is the right fit, reach out before registering: we're happy to help you decide.